-People trying to avoid contracting cirrhosis by abstaining from drinking during January have become almost as ubiquitous as those getting trashed and fighty every night of December.
-Dry January, which began as something of a PR stunt by the charity Alcohol Concern back in 2013, has now become a British national bloodsport, forcing everyone to feel a bit shitty about themselves: either for not drinking, or for still drinking, or for trying to stop drinking and realizing they couldn't even last a week.
-Last year an estimated two million people gave up booze in the UK during January 2015, and with the drive now heavily funded by the government, that number is expected to be even higher this year.
+People trying to stop themselves getting cirrhosis by abstaining from drinking during January have become almost as ubiquitous as people getting smashed and fighty every night of December.
+Dry January, which began as something of a PR stunt by the charity Alcohol Concern back in 2013, has now become a national bloodsport, forcing everyone to feel a bit shit about themselves: either for not drinking, or for still drinking, or for trying to stop drinking and realising they couldn't even last a week.
+Last year an estimated two million people gave up booze in the UK during January 2015, and with the drive now heavily funded by the government, even more are expected to have quit drinking this year.

-At the same time, Public Health England (PHE) has just released a revised set of alcohol consumption guidelines that advise drinkers not to consume more than 14 units (a bottle and a half of wine) per week, as opposed to the old recommendation of 21 units per week for women, and 28 for men.
+At the same time, Public Health England (PHE) has just released a revised set of alcohol consumption guidelines that advise drinkers not to consume more than 14 units (a bottle and a half of wine) over three or more days, as opposed to the old recommendation of 21 units per week for women, and 28 for men.
 "The vast majority of the population can reduce health risks further if they reduce drinking below the guideline levels, or do not drink at all," say the guidelines, in a sentence that'll strike fear into the hearts of anyone who routinely sinks five pints on a Monday evening just to make the train home a bit less bleak.

 Obviously, nobody thinks binge-drinking is healthy, but festive over-indulgence is positively encouraged as supermarkets suggest we bulk-buy cava in December.
 We're given the trope to conform to, then admonished for it the following month.
-PHE claims that sales of alcohol in licensed public premises rose by 142% on the last Friday before Christmas in 2014—a day now dubbed Booze Black Friday.
+PHE claim that sales of alcohol in licensed public premises rose by 142% on the last Friday before Christmas in 2014 - a day now dubbed Booze Black Friday.
 But if binge-drinking culture is a goldmine for the UK's tens of thousands of bars and pubs, what's Dry January?

-"Frankly, it's a disaster," says Ben Walton, owner of "informal neighborhood hangout" Ben's Canteen, which has premises in Battersea and Earlsfield.
-"Spend per head is at least £10 [$14] less than it might be at another time of year.
+"Frankly, it's a disaster," says Ben Walton, owner of "informal neighbourhood hangout" Ben's Canteen, which has premises in Battersea and Earlsfield.
+"Spend per head is at least £10 less than it might be at another time of year.
 We sell so much tea and cola, and so little wine."

 Ben's business isn't as vulnerable as others because it also serves food, but the change in atmosphere for him is palpable.
 "I feel that people not only restrict their indulgences but also their personalities," he says.
 "It feels a bit more austere."